 |School Highlight: Famous alumni include Francis Ford Coppola and James Dean.|

-The University of California in Los Angeles (UCLA) is a public research school that U.S. News and World Report ranked tied for 23rd among national universities in 2015.
+The University of California in Los Angeles (UCLA) is a public research school that U.S. News and World Report ranked tied for 24th among national universities for 2017.
 Programs in film and cinema studies are available through the UCLA School of Theatre, Film and Television.
 Undergraduate majors include digital media, film, television and theater.
 Undergraduate and graduate degrees are also available in playwriting, animation and media studies.
 To complement their majors, students can also pursue professional programs in screenwriting and producing.

 |School Highlight: Famous alumni include George Lucas and Will Ferrell.|

 The University of Southern California (USC), the state's oldest private research school, ranked tied for 23rd among national universities in 2017, according to U.S. News and World Report.
 The university is home to the USC School of Cinematic Arts, one of the most prestigious film programs in the country.
 At the school, students can pursue programs in film and television production, screenwriting and interactive media, among other areas.
 Individual programs culminate in an undergraduate or a graduate degree.

 Art Center College of Design in Pasadena, CA

 |School Highlight: The filmmakers who brought you the movies Armageddon and 300 studied at the Art Center College of Design.|

 Art Center College was the first design school in the world to be awarded NGO status the by the United Nations.
 Undergraduate programs in film and cinema studies include film and entertainment design.
 A master's degree in broadcast cinema is also available.
 Additionally, the Art Center College of Design serves as a vocational school for returning U.S. soldiers who want to work in the art and design field.

 |School Highlight: The school offers a major in film.|